djarrin/go-lang-cms-capstone/README.md

 # go-lang-cms-capstone
 This is the capstone project for my Golang nanodegree.
 It is a mock CMS backend that essentially consists of a CRUD API.
 I also took the liberty of setting up a circle CI CI/CD pipeline that consists of setting up and EC2 instance, installing the code and doing a quick smoke test to ensure the application is up.
-You can (at the time of the reviewer looking over the project) find the API at http://ec2-3-84-125-139.compute-1.amazonaws.com:3000, on the index page will be a swagger doc laying out all of the endpoints and how to use them (the swagger doc itself will not make requests).

 ## Installation
 There should be two ways to run this project